 Dr. Gary W. Hergert – 2015 Recipient

-Dr. Gary Hergert (Professor Emeritus) was a Professor of Agronomy-Horticulture (50% research, 50% extension) at the University of Nebraska Panhandle Research and Extension Center (PHREC) in Scottsbluff, NE.
-He joined the University of Nebraska in1975 as a soil specialist at the West Central Research and Extension Center in North Platte, NE where he also served as Associate Director (1995-1997) and District Director (beginning 1997) before returning to the academic ranks in 2004.
+Dr. Gary Hergert, Professor Emeritus, was a Professor of Agronomy-Horticulture – 50% research, 50% extension – at the University of Nebraska Panhandle Research and Extension Center (PHREC) in Scottsbluff, NE.
+He joined the University of Nebraska in 1975 as a soil specialist at the West Central Research and Extension Center in North Platte, NE where he also served as Associate Director from 1995-1997 and District Director beginning 1997, before returning to the academic ranks in 2004.
 He served as Interim Director at PHREC for a year during 2013 and 2014.

 A native of Colorado raised near Windsor, Dr. Hergert received his B.S. from Colorado State University in 1967 and his M.S. in 1970.
 From 1969 to 1971 he was employed by CSU as an extension agronomist in charge of the CSU Soil Testing Laboratory.
 He received his Ph.D. from Cornell University in Ithaca, NY in 1975.

 Hergert is a member and Fellow of both the American Society of Agronomy and the Soil Science Society of America.
-His research and extension efforts focused on soil and fertilizer management to improve crop production efficiency in western NE (corn, dry beans, winter wheat, brassicas, sugar beets, grasses).
+His research and extension efforts focused on soil and fertilizer management to improve crop production efficiency in western Nebraska – corn, dry beans, winter wheat, brassicas, sugar beets, grasses.
 He has also lead major grant-funded projects on limited irrigation no-till cropping systems plus a remote sensing project that measured evapotranspiration using Landsat imagery.